amihaiba/elta-project/README.md

 ### CI/CD Pipeline
 The CI/CD pipeline is managed by Jenkins and executed using agent pods inside the K8s cluster.
 Jenkins' configuration should be persistent, therefore it is deployed with a persistent volume.

 ### .NET Core sample application
 I've used dotnet to build a simple landing page template as my sample app.
 For the building and containerizing stage, Jenkins uses a multistage Dockerfile using Microsoft's .NET SDK image as the builder and Microsoft's ASP.NET image for the delivered image.

 ## Detailed set-up process
 Using minikube, I've initiated a cluster with the 2 namespaces mentioned above.

 ### Kuberentes resources
-   • Jenkins deployment aswell as a service for it's GUI and for it's agents
+   • Jenkins deployment aswell as a service for it's GUI and for it's agents.
    • Persistent volume for jenkins' data, aswell as a pv claim for it's deployment.
    •